akashdalal1515/Backend-SocialNetwork-Django/readme.md

 - List Friends**: View a list of friends.
 - Pending Friend Requests**: View pending friend requests.

+Postman Collection is also in the project directory as JSON named AkashDalal-Social Network.postman_collection.json

 steps to Run -
 1. Clone the Repository
 2. Create a Virtual Environment -